15185 K Road, Mayetta, KS 66509 | P. 785-966-2737

 Division Mission Statement: The mission of the Land Management Department (LMD) is to protect and regain tribal lands.
 To accomplish this, the LMD shall invoke the PBPN’s sovereignty and inherent right to its treaty lands.
 The Nation will assert its paramount and superior claim to any grant of sale of tribal property to other entities-government or otherwise-and will regain tribal properties through land acquisition.
 Additionally, the LMD is also responsible for the preservation of culturally significant sites; the conservation of the natural environment; the protection of land used for agriculture; and, the assistance in the social and economic development of the PBPN and its people.
 (PBPN 2012 Annual Report)

 The Department is tasked with the main goal of protecting and preserving the Nation’s land.
 There are several different individual programs within the Land Management Department.
-Those programs are: Farming, Haying, Fencing, USDA Compliance, Prescribed Burn/Conservation, Specified Land Leasing, and Bison.
+Those programs are: Farming, Haying, Fencing, USDA Compliance, Prescribed Burn/Conservation, Specified Land Leasing, Bison and Cattle.

 Haying Program: The LMD harvests from 800-1000 bales of hay annually and haying procedures are used to ensure that the tribe’s bison program receives the amount it needs based on weather conditions.
 Extra bales are sold to other producers in the area.

 Fencing Program: The LMD builds or reconstructs fences on an as needed basis to contain the bison and for other property or right of way purposes.
 The LMD staff is trained and strives to continually update themselves on Tribal Laws & Ordinances and Kansas State laws.
 On average the LMD staff maintains anywhere from five to 10 miles of fence per year.
 The miles of pasture fence the Nation owns is typically a maintenance duty of the Lessee.